SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 Compiled `.class` files are required for java projects with more than one java file.
 If not provided properly, analysis will fail with the message:

-    Please provide compiled classes of your project with sonar.java.binaries property.
+    Your project contains .java files, please provide compiled classes with sonar.java.binaries property, or exclude them from the analysis with sonar.exclusions property.

 If only some `.class` files are missing, you'll see warnings like this: